rnd195/marp-community-themes/theme/graph_paper.md

 aliases: ["/graph_paper"]
 ---

-The `graph_paper` theme features a subtle graph paper-like background with dark text mixed with white elements (e.g., code blocks or block quotes).
+The `graph_paper` theme by [rnd195](https://github.com/rnd195/) features a subtle graph paper-like background with dark text mixed with white elements (e.g., code blocks or block quotes).
 The [Work Sans](https://github.com/weiweihuanghuang/Work-Sans) font family is imported and utilized to enhance the visual appeal and readability of the text.